openl2m/openl2m/docs/index.rst

    references.rst

-If you are interesting in contributing, or just learning how this works, read the following.
+If you are interesting in contributing, writing drivers for new devices, or just learning about the internals of OpenL2M, read the following.

 .. toctree::
   :maxdepth: 2